-The following section sets out the main assumptions used in the embedded value calculations at June 30, 2006, December 31, 2005 and June 30, 2005.
+The following section sets out the main assumptions used in the embedded value calculations at June 30, 2007, at December 31, 2006 and at June 30, 2006.

 Best-estimate economic assumptions

 Best-estimate economic assumptions are actively reviewed and are based on the market yields on risk-free instruments at different durations at the respective valuation dates.
 The projected total returns on equities have been assumed to yield a 3% margin over the 10-year Euro AAA government bond yield.
 The return on other assets was set using benchmarks consistent with the base scenario.
 The following table shows the main economic assumptions.